 - Interest Rate Reduction – Your new interest must be at least 1% lower than your current interest rate.

 - Occupancy – only primary residence is eligible.

-- Credit Score – 620 credit score is needed to be approved.
-However interest rates are driven by credit score – the lowest interest rates are generally given to borrowers with credit scores over 680.
+- Credit Score – A 620 credit score is needed to be approved.
+However, interest rates are driven by credit scores – the lowest interest rates are generally given to borrowers with credit scores over 680.

-- Closing Costs – Closing costs for the USDA Pilot refinance generally runs about 3-6% of the loan amount.
+- Closing Costs – Closing costs for the USDA Pilot refinance generally run about 3-6% of the loan amount.
 However, homeowners are permitted to build in (include) their closing costs and guarantee fee into their new USDA loan.
-So basically no out of pocket costs is required to refinance.
+So basically no out-of-pocket costs are required to refinance.

 - No Cash Out- if you DO have equity built up over the years, you cannot “cash out” any equity.
 The new loan amount is to include the current loan payoff, plus the USDA guarantee fee, plus closing costs.

 - Borrowers – Additional borrowers can be added to the loan with the refinance.
 However, borrowers cannot be removed unless they are deceased.

 - No Equity, No Problem – The USDA refinance program is designed for Florida homebuyers who were hit the hardest during the housing bust.
 Many FL homeowners do not have the equity needed for traditional refinance programs.
 The USDA refi program lifts this requirement and does NOT require any equity.
 So if you are underwater on your home value, no worries as NO appraisal is required.